ryanflorence/SlideShow/README.md

 ##### Controlling the slideshow

-By default, `autoplay` is false and you can control the slide show.
+By default, `autoplay` is false and you're in charge of controlling the slide show using the `show` method.
+It accepts either a number for the index of the slide you want to show, or an actual element reference to the slide.

     // show the 4th slide
+    mySlideShow.show(3);
     mySlideShow.show(mySlideShow.slides[3]);

     // or just grab the element if you know it's already in the slideshow